 Fit/Size is your proportion; you may be “regular,” petite, tall, or plus.

-Weight is a factor to consider which tends to fluctuate for many of us.
+Weight is a factor to consider which tends to fluctuate for most of us.

 Our Style Content is Inspired by Our Readers